ngntrgduc/movies-manager/README.md

     - [ ] Delete/Edit specific genre
 - [ ] Add input validation for Add and Edit page
 - [ ] Movies recommendation using ML + Model Compression
+- [ ] Calling LLM API for smart summarize like: total watched time,... using name and year field
+  - [ ] As a chatbot interface?

 #### Happy watching 😄.
 But remember that movies are also a form of escapism 😢.